 Social Justice and Impact Litigation Section

 In 2008, the Office established a fellowship program that selects talented new lawyers and trains them as local government litigators and advisors equipped to advance social and economic justice in the County and beyond.
-The 2018-2020 Fellow will contribute to a growing movement to use the power and perspective of local government to drive long-lasting social change.
-As an integral part of the Impact Section, the Fellow will help shape policy; conduct legal research and analysis; draft pleadings, ordinances, resolutions, and memos; participate in all aspects of ongoing litigation; and help identify and develop new cases and projects.
-Our fellows are also regularly assigned projects in other sections of the Office.
-Special attention is paid to the professional development of fellows to foster a lifelong commitment to public service and a focus on local governance.
+The 2021-2023 Impact Fellow will contribute to a growing movement to use the power and perspective of local government to drive long-lasting social change.
+As an integral part of the Impact Section, the Impact Fellow will conduct legal research and analysis; draft memos, ordinances, and resolutions; participate in ongoing litigation and amicus efforts; draft public comments on proposed federal regulations; and help identify and develop new cases and projects.
+The Fellow will also gain exposure to a broad array of local government practice areas though projects and assignments with other sections of the Office, such as the health and hospital, public safety and justice, code enforcement, and finance, government operations, and environment sections.
+These projects may involve researching and drafting memoranda for the Board of Supervisors, providing legal advice to County agencies, and assisting with other litigation matters.
+Special attention is paid to the professional development of the Impact Fellow and to fostering a lifelong commitment to public service with a focus on local governance.

 The two-year position is open to recent law school graduates, judicial law clerks, and current third-year law students (J.D. expected in spring 2021) and begins in September 2021.
 For members of the California Bar, the starting salary is $117,852 - $182,024, depending on experience.
 A list of current and past fellows is available at www.sccgov.org/ImpactFellows.